 We embedded a modified news article in the survey that described scientific discovery and data privacy/security as certain or uncertain.
-Participants were randomly assigned to one of the four article conditions in a 2 (scientific uncertainty: certain, uncertain) × 2 (data uncertainty: certain, uncertain) between-participants design.
+Participants were randomly assigned to one of the four article conditions in a 2 (scientific: certain, uncertain) \times 2 (data: certain, uncertain) between-participants design.
 Before article exposure, participants reported sociodemographic and other individual difference information.
 After reading the article, they were asked to reflect on the content and answer questions about their reactions toward aspects of PM research.
 Measures were the same across conditions.
 After completion, participants were debriefed about the article manipulation and shown the original news article.
-Median time to complete the survey was 12 minutes.
-The study was approved by a university IRB.
+Median time to complete the survey was 12 min.
+The study was approved by the University of Utah IRB.